Lebanon's Hezbollah and Israel trade fire amid Iran tensions | Law-Order

 The Israeli military said its Iron Dome system intercepted 10 of 19 rockets on Friday, with six falling in open areas and three landing inside south Lebanon.
 There have been no reports of casualties or serious damage over the three days of aerial fire, which have jarred an extended period of relative calm since Israel and Hezbollah fought a one-month war in 2006.

-Israel says it is rallying global action against Iran over last week's attack off the coast of Oman on the Mercer Street, a tanker managed by an Israeli-owned company, but is willing to act alone if necessary.
+Israel says it is rallying global action against Iran over last week's suspected drone attack on the vessel off the coast of Oman, but is willing to act alone if necessary.
 The United States and Britain say they will work with their allies to respond to the attack.
 Tehran has denied any role in the July 29 incident.

 Britain will raise the tanker attack in a closed-door U.N.
 Security Council meeting later on Friday, diplomats said, but the 15-member body is not expected to take any action.
 Foreign ministers from the Group of Seven wealthy economies said Iran was threatening international peace and security and that all available evidence showed it was behind the Mercer Street attack.